kwonalbert/oram/README.md

 	DRAM controller

 The 'Memory interface' is:
-  (op, address, data) where op = read/write.
+  (op, address, data) where op = read/write;
+  uses the ready/valid handshake for passing data (see below)

 The 'Position-based ORAM interface' is:
-  (op, address, data, currentPos, NewPos) where op = read/write/some additional low-level commands.
+  (op, address, data, currentPos, NewPos) where op = read/write/some additional low-level commands;
+  uses the ready/valid handshake for passing data (see below)

 The frontend manages the block-to-position mapping, and translates a frontend access into one or multiple backend accesses.
 A Unified frontend is currently